Government Grants & Tax Credits

 What government grants are available for home renovations in Ontario in 2026?+

 Seven programs apply to Ottawa homeowners: the federal Home Accessibility Tax Credit (HATC), Multigenerational Home Renovation Tax Credit (MHRTC), and Medical Expense Tax Credit (METC); the provincial Ontario Renovates, Home and Vehicle Modification Program (HVMP), and Assistive Devices Program (ADP); and the federal Veterans Independence Program (VIP) for veterans.
-Combined, these can reduce project costs by more than $48,000.
+Combined, a typical accessibility renovation can be reduced by about $25,000, and a qualifying multigenerational project can reach substantially more; our stacking guide shows the full breakdown.

 Can I combine multiple grants for one renovation project?+

 Yes, most programs are designed to stack.
 The CRA explicitly permits claiming the same eligible expense under both HATC (line 31285) and METC (lines 33099/33199) on the same tax return.
-Federal tax credits are not reduced by provincial grants or forgivable loans — you can receive Ontario Renovates funding and still claim the HATC on the remaining eligible expenses.
-The only restriction is that you cannot receive duplicate funding for the identical item from two grant programs (for example, HVMP and ADP covering the same stair lift).
+Federal tax credits are not reduced by provincial grants or forgivable loans, so you can receive Ontario Renovates funding and still claim the HATC on the remaining eligible expenses.
+The only restriction is that you cannot receive duplicate funding for the identical item from two programs (for example, two programs covering the same power wheelchair).
 Still at Home identifies every legal stacking combination for each client.
 See our full stacking guide at /grants/stacking-guide for the complete strategy.

 Do I need to apply for grants before starting my renovation?+

-For grant programs like Ontario Renovates, HVMP, and VIP — yes.
+For grant programs like Ontario Renovates, HVMP, and VIP, yes.
 You must be approved in writing before work begins or the application is void.
 Tax credits like HATC, MHRTC, and METC are claimed on your annual tax return after the work is completed.
-Still at Home manages the timing and applications so you never miss a deadline.
+Still at Home helps you plan the timing so you never miss a deadline.

 How does Still at Home help with grant applications?+